-We now compare the asymptotic properties of the OBNSLA to the bounds derived in Section IV under optimal conditions; i.e, q(n) is perfectly observed.
-Figure 6(a) depicts P_k and the bound on it as given in (31), versus complete OBNSLA sweeps; i.e. $(n_t^2 - n_t)/2$ learning phases.
+We now compare the asymptotic properties of the OBNSLA to the bounds derived in Section IV.
+Figure 5 presents simulation results for the OBNSLA under optimal conditions; i.e, q(n) is perfectly observed, for different levels of line search accuracies.
+Figure 5(a) depicts P_k and the bound on it as given in (32), versus complete OBNSLA sweeps; i.e. $(n_t^2 - n_t)/2$ learning phases.
 It shows that for sufficiently small η the OBNSLA converges quadratically.
-The quadratic decrease breaks down when the value of P_k becomes as small as the order of magnitude of η .
+The quadratic decrease breaks down when the value of P_k becomes as small as an order of magnitude of η .
 This result is consistent with Theorem 4.
-Figure 6(b) depicts the interference decrease and the bound on it as given in (33) versus the number of transmission cycles.
-It shows that the asymptotic level of the interference to the PU is $O(\eta^2)$.
-Note that because the simulations in Fig. 6 are under optimal conditions; i.e., q(n) is not noisy and the channel is not time-varying, we would obtain the same results if we applied the BNSLA instead of the OBNSLA.
-In what follows, we study asymptotic performance under non-optimal conditions.
+Figure 5(b) depicts the interference decrease and the bound on it as given in (34) versus the number of transmission cycles.
+It shows that the asymptotic level of the interference to the PU is bounded by $O(\eta^2)$.